-What I've come to realize, though, is that now matter how seemingly benign a form of racism may be, it's dangerous.
+What I've come to realize, though, is that no matter how seemingly mild a form of racism may be, it's dangerous.
 Our kind of racism wasn't overt, but it was very much part of our idea of reality.
-The thought of one race being superior to another was one of our underlying assumptions, whether we realized it or not.
+The thought of one race being superior to others was one of our underlying assumptions, whether we realized it or not.

-Here's the thing about underlying assumptions, though.
-Once a false notion is accepted as truth, it changes the way we think.
+Here's the thing about underlying assumptions: once a false notion is accepted as truth, it changes the way we think.
 It alters the way we perceive what's happening around us.
 Almost as though we were wearing glasses of the wrong prescription, we see distorted images--but we don't realize that we're not seeing clearly.
 Those distorted images appear to support what we assume to be true, and our false notions are reinforced.

 But I know my own heart.
-I don't want to be racist, and while I work at not allowing racism of any kind to seep back in, it's still much too easy for me to fall into thinking in terms of racial stereotypes.
-I know better, but I'm still susceptible.
+I don't want to be racist, and while I work at not allowing racism of any kind to linger, it's still much too easy for me to fall into thinking in terms of racial stereotypes.
+This is ridiculous, and I know better, but I'm still susceptible to wrong thinking.

-In the face of such as tragedy as occurred this past week in Charleston, I find myself ranting about injustice, raging against wrongs that need to be righted.
+In response to such tragedies as we've witnessed, I find myself ranting about injustice, raging against wrongs that need to be righted.
 In the end, though, it's pretty easy to rant and rage.
 Far harder is it to change my attitude, to root out all the injustice and wrong that is within me.
 And if I allow traces of racism to lurk in my own heart, what good have I accomplished?